Let’s take a look at how to choose tortillas for diabetes, and some of my favorite brands you can find at your local grocery store.

 Are flour tortillas bad for diabetes?

-Flour tortillas can definitely be part of a blood sugar friendly diet and they are not bad for diabetes when consumed in moderation.
-I give some examples of my favorite types and brands below.
+Flour tortillas can definitely be part of a blood sugar-friendly diet and they are not bad for diabetes when consumed in moderation.
+Some of my favorite types and brands are above.

 Are corn tortillas bad for diabetes?

-Corn tortillas have a reputation of being healthier than flour tortillas, so you may be wondering, “are corn tortillas good for diabetes?”
-The answer really depends on if you enjoy eating them or not.
+Corn tortillas have a reputation for being healthier than flour tortillas, so you may be wondering if corn tortillas are good for diabetes.
+The answer really depends on whether you enjoy eating them or not.
 They do have a higher glycemic index than flour tortillas, but it is not a big enough difference in my opinion to recommend one type of tortilla over another.

 What about tortilla chips for diabetes?